What should your next fitness goal be? Take the quiz.

 Adding hills to your race-pace workouts can help you get faster, regardless of whether you work them in during your outdoor runs or your time on the Peloton Tread.

 Running hills strengthens your leg muscles and core, helping you move faster.
-Plus, running uphill is a solid way to improve your form; You’ll learn to engage your core and glutes, drive your knees, and run with a slightly forward lean.
+Plus, running uphill is a solid way to improve your form; you’ll learn to engage your core and glutes, drive your knees, and run with a slightly forward lean.
 These form adjustments will help ramp up your speed, even when there’s no hill in sight.

 How to Find Your Race Pace on Race Day

-Practice mindfulness at the start line.
 In the last few moments before the race, dial into your breathing and center yourself.
 Try a full-body scan, box breathing (inhaling to the count of four and exhaling to the count of four), or even a meditation on the App.
 Having a calm mind will help you focus on your race-pace strategy once you start moving (and hopefully keep you from going out too fast).

-Above everything else, remember to listen to your body throughout a race.
+Above everything else, remember to check in with yourself throughout a race.
 If something hurts or doesn’t feel right, take it down a few notches to ensure you’ll be able to chase that race pace in the future.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.